Vertically aligned carbon nanotube arrays: Batteries

 Unlike in ultracapacitors where the solvent of the electrolyte is not involved in the charge storage mechanism, the solvent of the electrolyte contributes to the solid–electrolyte interphase in batteries.
 The Li-ion batteries usually consist of an active carbon anode, a lithium–cobalt oxide cathode, and an organic electrolyte.
 In order to obtain better electrode performance than networks of random CNTs and CNT composites, VANTAs are used as to provide better electron transport and higher surface area.

 Nanostructured materials are gaining increased attention because of their potential to mitigate current electrode limitations.
 However, it is possible to use of vertically aligned multi-walled carbon nanotubes (VA-MWNTs) as the active electrode material in lithium-ion batteries.
 At low specific currents, these VA-MWNTs have shown high reversible specific capacities (up to 782 mAh g−1 at 57 mA g−1).
 This value is twice that of the theoretical maximum for graphite and ten times more than their non-aligned equivalent.
 Interestingly, at very high discharge rates, the VA-MWNT electrodes retain a moderate specific capacity due to their aligned nature (166 mAh g−1 at 26 A g−1).
 These results suggest that VA-MWNTs are good candidates for lithium-ion battery electrodes which require high rate capability and capacity.

-Future potential

-Space Elevator

-Owing to the high tensile strength and large aspect ratio of carbon nanotubes, VANTAs are a potential tether material for the Space Elevator concept.

-Silicon replacement in next generation transistors

-Carbon nanotubes have much higher carrier mobility than silicon and thus can be much faster and more energy efficient when used in electronics as a silicon replacement.

-Challenges obstructing commercialization

-There are three main issues preventing broader-scale carbon nanotube-based technology commercialization: Separating metallic and semiconducting nanotubes, high junction resistance due to very small contact area, and placing the nanotubes exactly (nanometer resolution) where they need to go in the circuit.
-There has been a great deal of work in reducing the contact resistance in carbon nanotube devices.
-Researchers at UC Berkeley found that adding an interfacial graphite layer during synthesis decreased junction resistance.
-Researchers at IBM Watson have also attached chemical scaffolds at the base contact point of the nanotube, to a similar effect.